selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.15 2016 06 16

+* saveImplementation methods in BaseRepository and BaseRepositoryAsync now receive a SaveActionEnum parameter to tell wheter the item must be created or updated.
+  In this way implementation that needs to know if an item exists or not are nto forced to make a new query.

 ### 0.0.14 2016 06 13

 * **Breaking Change** To avoid [this](http://stackoverflow.com/questions/33965435/testing-angular-when-mixing-q-and-es6-promises) issue during testing, ddd-tools now tries to use $q instead of Q if angular1.x is available.
 Feature needs to be deeply tested!